sedouard/winjs-svcc/README.md

-Building a Single Page Web App With WinJS
+Building a Single Page Web App With WinJS + BackboneJS
 ==========

 # Introduction